alessandrodirenzo/Thesis_DiRenzo_Corda_project/README-DeployJavaClassesGenerated.md

 **IntelliJ**

-5.Open cordapp-template-java > contracts > .src.main.java.com.template.states >  templateState.java
+5. Open cordapp-template-java > contracts > .src.main.java.com.template.states >  templateState.java
   and substitute the code starting after the line "@BelongsToContract(..)" with the code in the class BirthCertificateIssue.java at the path PythonScripts/BirthCertificateIssue/BirthCertificateIssue.java